 “I was faced with some adversity and tried to take a harder path in terms of just growth, and so far my life has pretty much served me well.
 It’s how I got to the NBA.
 It’s how I rehabbedSpencer an ACL in five months – the fastest in basketball history.”

-A 6-5, 215-pound guard, Dinwiddie joins a very deep and multi-talented Mavs’ backcourt that includes Luka Doncic, Kyrie Irving, Klay Thompson, Quentin Grimes, Jaden Hardy and Dante Exum.
+A 6-5, 215-pound guard, Dinwiddie joins a deep and talented Mavs’ backcourt that includes Luka Doncic, Kyrie Irving, Klay Thompson, Quentin Grimes, Jaden Hardy and Dante Exum.
 Thus, he knows he likely won’t get the playing time he’s accustomed to.

 “I played with Kyrie in Brooklyn,” Dinwiddie said.
 “I’m familiar with him, and obviously I’ve familiar with Luka (as his teammate) for a couple of years.
 Klay, I’ve never played with.
-Klay is a top two-three shooter of all time, which is sensation.
+Klay is a top two-three shooter of all time.
 Any time you’re top two or three in anything in the world, you’re amazing.

 “On the better teams I’ve been on, it’s all about just kind of plugging in the gaps.
 If it needs to be a little bit of a (faster) pace — if Luka is tired or something — maybe I’ll do that.
 If it needs to be spot-up shooting because Kyrie is cooking, then I’ll do that.
 If Klay’s cooking and I need to be passing him the ball, then you do that.
 If all three are rolling and you need to play defense, you even saw that with the Lakers.
 In the last 15-20 games of the season, they relied on me as the end of the game stopper.
 Just doing whatever it takes to win.”